 - Loss of the enjoyment of life.

-- 2) They can reject the claim outright.
-This generally occurs when there is a discrepancy as to who caused the accident or when the at-fault party let his or her insurance lapse and the carrier is no longer responsible for providing liability coverage.
+- They can reject the claim outright.
+This generally occurs if there is a discrepancy about who caused the accident or if the at-fault party allowed their insurance to lapse and the carrier is no longer responsible for providing liability coverage.

-- 3) The insurance provider can make an initial settlement offer.
-Often, these initial offers are far below what you need.
+- The insurance provider can respond with an initial settlement offer.
+Often, these initial offers are far below what you need or deserve.

-- Continued negotiations, possibly including mediation or arbitration, until all parties reach a settlement that they can agree to.
-At some point, when you and your attorney decide that these negotiations have gone on long enough without a fair settlement offer, your lawyer may file a personal injury lawsuit in court.
+- Pursue other forms of settlement, including mediation or arbitration, until all parties reach a settlement that they can agree to if that's possible.
+At some point, when you and your attorney decide that these negotiations have gone on long enough without a fair settlement offer, your lawyer may file a personal injury lawsuit in civil court.

-- The timely filing of your personal injury claim in court.
+- File your personal injury claim in court and meet all deadlines.
 Time is the crucial factor with this service, as all states have time limits for filing personal injury claims.
-If you miss the statutory deadline for filing your claim, you generally cannot seek compensation for your injuries through the courts.
+If you miss the statutory deadline for filing your lawsuit, you generally cannot seek compensation for your injuries through the courts.

-- The gathering and preparation of evidence and witness testimony to prove your case.
+- Gather and prepare all evidence and witness testimony needed to prove your case.
 Many times, discovery will provide crucial evidence from the defendant.
 This is also when your attorney can depose witnesses to obtain information from the defendant's witnesses.
-Testimony from experts such as medical professionals or accident reconstruction specialists can further aid some cases.
+Testimony from experts such as medical professionals or accident reconstruction specialists can further support some cases.

-- Preparation for court, including opening and closing arguments, witness examinations, and presenting evidence.
+- Prepare for trial, including opening and closing arguments, witness examinations, and presenting evidence.
 Settlement negotiations can continue during this time and even after the trial begins until the jury renders a judgment.

-- Litigation.
+- Litigate your personal injury lawsuit.
 Most cases are settled before they see the inside of the courtroom.
 However, the attorney you work with needs ample trial experience to best position you for a successful outcome.

-If you are confused about calling your personal injury advocate lawyer vs. attorney, don't worry.
-An experienced legal professional can help you understand the complicated legal process and how you might pursue compensation for your losses after you or a loved one are injured in an accident.
+An experienced legal professional at Dolman Law Group can help you understand the complicated legal process and how you might pursue compensation for your losses after you or a loved one are injured in an accident.
+Call our skilled team of legal advocates at 833-552-7274 or fill out this simple online contact form for a free consultation today.